paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 (c) The maximum annual rate of compensation of each Assistant Senate Legal Counsel may not at any time exceed the annual rate for level II.

 #### effective date
 Sec.
-11. Sections 1 through 10 of this Order are effective on and after January 1, 2023.
+11. Sections 1 through 10 of this Order are effective on and after January 1, 2025.

-Patrick Leahy
+Charles E. Grassley

 President pro tempore

 Prior Orders of the President pro tempore of the Senate were issued on the following dates:

+Mar.
+25, 2024, eff.
+Jan.
+1, 2024.

 Mar.
 15, 2022, eff.
 Jan.
 1, 2022.